Qingqing-Yang-177/SQL_Basic_for_DataScience/README.md

 while some other SQL files are based on MySql 0.4.0 management tool extension, MySql server 8.0.27, Oracle management systems on VSCode

+The database that I'm using is from [Chinook-database](https://github.com/lerocha/chinook-database)

 Check and search for the codes in stackoverflow with keyword: Statement, RDBMS